google-research/FirstOrderLp.jl/benchmarking/README.md

 1. From the local directory, instantiate the necessary packages by running `julia --project=. -e 'import Pkg; Pkg.instantiate()'`.
 2. Download the benchmark instances.
-Either run `./collect_LIBSVM.sh` .
+Run `./collect_LIBSVM.sh` .
 3. Generate the instances by running `generate_l1_svm_lp.jl`.